San Diego

 If any of these situations apply, we encourage you to contact the experienced patent attorneys at Buche & Associates, P.C.:

-• you believe that your patent rights have been infringed
+• You believe that your patent rights have been infringed

-• you have been threatened with infringement allegations
+• You have been threatened with infringement allegations

-• you have questions about the scope of rights of another patent holder
+• You have questions about the scope of rights of another patent holder

-• you are looking to license patent rights
+• You are looking to license patent rights

-• you have a sale transaction involving patent rights
+• You have a sale transaction involving patent rights

-• you need to assign patent rights
+• You need to assign patent rights

-• you have an issue with patent validity
+• You have an issue with patent validity

-• you have an issue with a Patent Trial & Appeal Board (“PTAB”) filing
+• You have an issue with a Patent Trial & Appeal Board (“PTAB”) filing

 • You have an issue with an inter partes review (“IPR”)